technicalagilecoach/SudokuSolver/SudokuSolverCore/Notes.md

 - precalculating indices does not work in GetIndicesForDistinctPairs, see GetIndicesForDistinctPairsTest

 ## To Do
-- change strategies such that they count the number of newly fixed values/removed candidates
 - clean up/refactor
   - BoxLineReduction
   - PointingPairs